getsentry/sentry-javascript/MIGRATION.md

 ### Restructuring Of Package Content

-Up until now, we have published our packages on npm with the following structure:
+Up until v6.x, we have published our packages on npm with the following structure:

 - `build` folder contained CDN bundles
 - `dist` folder contained CommonJS files and TypeScript declarations